 The Company has formulated a policy on Related Party Transactions (RPT) which is being periodically reviewed by the Audit Committee and approved by the Board.
-The policy on RPT is available on the Company's website at www.wheelsindia.com.
+The policy on RPT is available at https://wheelsindia.com/policies/

 All Related Party transactions that were entered into by the Company during the financial year 2022-23, were in the ordinary course of business and on arm's length basis.
 The Company did not enter into any material transaction with related parties under Section 188 of the Act and the Rules framed thereunder.
 There are no "Material" contracts or arrangement or transactions at arm's length basis and hence, disclosure in form AOC-2 is not required.